-Drone LiDAR, photogrammetry and high definition terrestrial laser scanning of dam in support of planning, design and geotechnical assessment.
+Drone LiDAR, photogrammetry and high definition terrestrial laser scanning of water infrastructure in support of planning and design.

 PROJECT OVERVIEW

 Consulting engineers required spatial and visual data of a dam, the buildings and surrounding areas to complete geotechnical assessment, inspection, planning and design of upgrade works.
-This included a high resolution terrain model of the entire site, photorealistic 3D model for visualisation, and high definition survey of pumping station.
+This included a high resolution terrain model of the entire site, photorealistic 3D model for visualisation, and high definition survey of water infrastructure including the pump station.

 Due to the large area, hard to access nature of the dam and multiple stakeholder involvement, conventional survey would be inefficient and costly.